State of Wisconsin

 The administrative renewal process begins in the 11th month of a member’s certification period.
 CARES determines who qualifies for an administrative renewal, verifies and updates information based on data exchanges, tests employment income and SWICA and FDSH results for reasonable compatibility, and runs through batch eligibility (see Process Help, Section 4.7 Administrative Renewals).

-Members who have a successful administrative renewal will have health care eligibility redetermined and will be certified for a new 12- month certification period and will receive a notice of decision.
+Members who have a successful administrative renewal will have health care eligibility redetermined and will be certified for a new 12- month certification period and will receive a Notice of Decision.

 If all members in the household can be administratively renewed, they will be sent a letter notifying them that their eligibility has been renewed, along with a case summary (except for cases open only for Group A Community Waivers and/or QMB based on SSI eligibility).
 The member(s) must review the information on the case summary and report if any of the information is incorrect within 30 days of the mailing date.
 The member(s) can make the changes on the summary and mail or fax it to their agency, or they can report their changes through ACCESS or by phone.
 If all of the information on the case summary is correct, the member(s) will not need to take any other action.